jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Hmmm... dang. >
 < A lot isn’t right in what I just said there >

-< The rules I will suggest in this section can change the Procedure Basics : Procedure Interface section. >
+< The rules I might suggest in this section can change the Procedure Basics : Procedure Interface section. >

 ### Events